chongna95/TechMed-Assessment/README.md

 ##  🧼 Objectives

 - Analyze the data provided and offer **insights** that can guide strategic decisions.
-- There is no further data available at this time, please carry out data analysis and highlight the **assumptions** you have to make to reach the conclusions.
+- Carry out data analysis and highlight the **assumptions** make to reach the conclusions.
 - And what other data would help to **strengthen the analytics in the future**.

 ---